-Here we are sharing 101% working solution to increase the maximum file size in WordPress.
+Here’s a solution for how to increase the maximum file size in WordPress.

 Please note: These methods will work only when your server have capabilities to do so.
 If you are using shared hosting at low price, possibly your server providers like Godaddy, Hostgator have already set the highest server performance.